gullerya/object-observer/README.md

     },
     oUser = Observable.from(user);

+//  path
+//
 //  going to observe ONLY the changes of 'firstName' oUser.observe(changes => {}, {path: 'firstName'});

 //  going to observe ONLY the changes of 'address.city' oUser.observe(changes => {}, {path: 'address.city'});

+//  pathsOf
+//
+//  going to observe the changes of 'address' own properties ('city', 'block') but not else oUser.observe(changes => {}, {pathsOf: 'address'});
+//  here we'll be notified on changes of
+//    address.city
+//    address.extra

+//  pathsFrom
+//
 //  going to observe the changes from 'address' and deeper oUser.observe(changes => {}, {pathsFrom: 'address'});
 //  here we'll be notified on changes of